First Aid Enters Gaza Via US-built Pier - UrduPoint

 In a statement at the end of a summit in Bahrain, the 22-member bloc also appealed for an "immediate" ceasefire in Gaza and an end to forced displacement in the narrow coastal territory.

-The United States said a UN peacekeeping force could compromise Israel's efforts to defeat Hamas, while stopping short of opposing it.
+The United States said a UN peacekeeping force could compromise Israel's efforts to defeat fighter group while stopping short of opposing it.

-"Candidly, the addition of additional security forces could potentially put that mission into compromise," said State Department spokesman Vedant Patel.

 Despite previous threats by Biden to withhold some arms deliveries over the Rafah offensive, his administration informed Congress this week of a new $1 billion weapons package for Israel, sources told AFP.